adeelahmed2005goolecompk-cmyk/Python-Notes-From-Bsics-to-advance/README.md

-# CODE NO 18-) WITH THEORY:
+***Image Background Removal Using Histogram Back Projection***

-***Image Background Removal Using Histogram Back Projection This code is used to remove background from an image using Histogram Back Projection.
+***This code is used to remove background from an image using Histogram Back Projection.
 It compares a sample image (ROI) with the original image and detects similar colors, keeping the object and removing background.***